ferenckata/SQSeminarPaper/manuscript.md

 First, we present guidelines suggested by both software engineers evaluating the computational scientists (emphasizing, but not limiting to bioinformatics), and bioinformaticians.
 Thus, we obtain an external and internal view on the envisioned standards and priorities for the bioinformatics community.
 Next, we explore the main aspect of team management established in non-academic software development settings.
-Finally, we describe and discuss how our research groups, motivated and inspired by the literature, created weekly sessions to discuss and learn different aspects of software quality relevant for computational biology.
+Finally, we describe and discuss how our research groups, motivated by personal experience of working with scientific software and inspired by the literature, created weekly sessions to discuss and learn different aspects of software quality relevant for computational biology.

 We find that good practices require investment in time and effort that may not be feasible to fulfil as an individual (e.g. having limited time to perform and to deliver doctoral thesis).
 However, we suggest that our practices results in shared standards and an overall better code quality of the members with a reduced effort on an individual level.